idaholab/moose/modules/electromagnetics/doc/content/benchmarks/WaveguideEigenvalue.md

 \frac{\partial^2 \psi}{\partial x^2} + \frac{\partial^2 \psi}{\partial y^2} + k_c^2 \psi = 0

 where $k_c$ is the eigenvalue and $\psi$ is the associated eigenfunction.
-For a TE mode, $\psi = H_z$, and for a TM mode, $\psi = E_z$.
+For a transverse electric (TE) mode, $\psi = H_z$, and for a transverse magnetic (TM) mode, $\psi = E_z$.
 As previously stated, several waveguide geometries (rectangular, circular, and coaxial) will be simulated to determine the fundamental TM mode wavenumber that can exist in each one.
 In TM mode simulations, the scalar potential is set to zero on waveguide perfectly conducting walls in order to satisfy the conditions on $E_z$.
-Given
-$E_z$ one can also find expressions for $E_x$ and $E_y$:
+Given $E_z$ one can also find expressions for $E_x$ and $E_y$:

 !equation
 E_x = -Z_0^{\text{TM}} \frac{\partial \psi}{\partial x}